 Gemstones have always fascinated humanity since the earliest of times and it is quite easy to see why.
 The otherworldly color, allure and brightness of gemstones have always captured our imaginations and this has led to the birth of different kinds of legends, myths and folklore surrounding them.

 So let’s have a look at some of the fascinating tales surrounding these gemstones that have mesmerized people for hundreds and thousands of years.

 The Onyx gem has been made from the body of Venus who is the celestial goddess of Love.

 Various legends narrate how Cupid clipped her divine fingernails using his arrows as she was sleeping.

 The Gods then turned these nail clippings into vibrant stones so that these heavenly elements do not perish.
 This led to the creation of Onyx.

 Opal stone has a great importance in the Aboriginal legends.
 In Aboriginal folklore, the Dream time is an ancient spiritual world that has been created by the heavenly spirits.

 The Aboriginals believe that the creator of the spiritual world of the Dream time once visited this planet on a rainbow and communicated his hope for eternal tranquility and peace to mankind after which he went back to heaven.

 However, the rock on which he stood absorbed the colors associated with the rainbow and transformed itself into a striking opal.

 Aquamarines were believed to be present in the treasure chests of the legendary mermaids.

 Sailors of antiquity wore aquamarines to ensure good luck and a safe voyage across turbulent seas.
-Aquamarines were also associated with victory in battles.
+Aquamarines associated with victory in battles.

-The Amethyst stone was crafted from Dionysus’ tears.
+The Amethyst stone crafted from Dionysus’ tears.
 Dionysus was the legendary god of wine in the Greek pantheon of gods.